Promotion of Employee - ( Case Laws on employee promotions) Bases for Promotion - Purpose and Procedure for promotions

 Karam Chand Vs Haryana state electricity board, AIR 1989 SC 261:

-The date of promotion to your particular garde or category determines the seniority in that grade or category.
+The date of promotion to your particular grade or category determines the seniority in that grade or category.

 INDIA: Insurance Regulatory and Development Authority (IRDA) employees approached Andhra Pradesh High Court on the irregularities in their promotions.
 Aggrieved employees allege that their promotions are not being done in accordance with prescribed regulations, which prescribes merit, suitability and seniority of employee should be considered while promotions.
 In response to this, the honourable High Court of Andhra Pradesh issued interim stay on the promotion of employees. -- The economic Times, 22-dec-12